xwmx/nb/README.md

-[`notebooks current --path`](#notebooks) returns the path to the current notebook, which is frequently useful for building paths in combination with `show <selector> --filename`. `notebooks current` takes an optional `<selector>` argument. `notebooks current <selector> --path` checks the selector for a valid notebook name and, if one is found, sets the current notebook to the selected notebook, then returns the path the updated notebook.
-If a valid notebook is not found, then `notebooks current --path` returns the path to the current notebook:
+[`notebooks current --path`](#notebooks) returns the path to the current notebook, which is frequently useful for building paths in combination with `show <selector> --filename`. `notebooks current --path` takes an optional `<selector>` argument that resolves the notebook, updates the current notebook if the selector contains a valid notebook name, then returns the path the now possibly-updated current notebook:

 ```bash
 # _example() continued: